-4. India's New AI Stack and the IndiaAI Mission: Building Digital Public Infrastructure for Development

-India is already reshaping our polity, our economy, our security, and even our society.
-AI is writing the code for humanity in this century," said Prime Minister Narendra Modi at the AI Action Summit in Paris, where India co-chaired with France.
+4. India's New AI Stack and the IndiaAI Mission: Building Digital Public Infrastructure for Development is writing the code for humanity in this century," said Prime Minister Narendra Modi at the AI Action Summit in Paris, where India co-chaired with France.
 His words reflect the nation's growing leadership in shaping the future of Artificial Intelligence (AI).
 The Government of India has launched the IndiaAI Mission, a landmark initiative designed to transform India into a global hub for AI development and deployment.
-With a Cabinet-approved outlay of ₹10,371.92 crore over five years, the mission is envisioned as a public-private partnership (PPP) model that will bridge systemic gaps in India's AI ecosystem and ensure the benefits of AI reach all strata of society.
+With a Cabinetapproved outlay of ₹10,371.92 crore over five years, the mission is envisioned as a public-private partnership (PPP) model that will bridge systemic gaps in India's AI ecosystem and ensure the benefits of AI reach all strata of society.